ebloc/eBlocPOA/README.md

 `(),` => `Add Custom Node` => `Save & Use Custom Node`.

-Now if the read warning message is removed, your eBlocWallet is connected to your `geth-server``.

-Now, you can create your Etherem address under `Generate Wallet`.
+Now if the read warning message is removed, your eBlocWallet is connected to your `geth-server` and you can create your Etherem address under `Generate Wallet`.